 - Determine what level of coaching you are interested in, and which qualifications you have and/or do not have.

-Step 2: Apply for the appropriate/interested level of coaching via one of the following links:
+Step 2: Apply for the appropriate/interested level of coaching via the following link:

-- Competitive/Academy (U9-U18) Coach Application - Click here
+- Ottawa TFC Coach Application - Click here